spencer-brooks/spencer-brooks.github.io/index.md

 </p>

 ## Background and Credentials
+- In progress: M.S. in Computational Linguistics at the University of Washington
 - B.A. in Mathematics from Williams College
 - TA for two math courses at Williams College
 - Wyskiel Mathematics Teaching Award (given to one graduating senior)